learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Protobufs_and_gRPC.md

 After we get our generated methods, we can simply make our Proto objects within python directly.

 ### Client End

+Below is a very simple client that sends in the `RequestObject` from our proto definition with the text field set to `'CSC301'`.
 ```Python
 def example() -> None:
     ip = 'localhost:50051'